ARE2020-G8G9/Le-paludisme/index.md

 #  Objective and method

-Our documentary research project aims to determine the factor responsible for the growth of malaria, our purpose was to list and compare the prevention's methods in the most vulnerable countries, but also to analyze the resources benefit by those populations, and finally to understand which populations are at risk.
+Our documentary research project aims to determine the factor responsible for the growth of malaria, our mission was to list and compare prevention methods in the most vulnerable countries more precisely in a country very affected by this epidemic which is Nigeria a Sub-Saharan country, but also to analyze the resources from which these populations benefit, and finally to understand which populations are at risk.
-To complete our study, we compared several texts, some general audiences, others come from scientists.
+To complete our study, we compared several texts, some general audiences, others are scientific.

 ## Présentation de l'équipe